jefrailey/advent_of_code_twenty_twenty/log.md

 Solution at: 19:55
 End: 20:17
 Notes: I struggled more than I would like to admit massaging the input into the shape I wanted.
 I forgot the names of a few string methods and how triple quoted strings handle whitespace.
 I also was quite confused for an embarrassingly long time about an `IndexError` I encountered in the initial implementation. `1 != 0`...
 I have not recently used a language that starts index positions with `1`, so I'm not sure why I did not catch that quickly.
 Something I did well was predict the possible complications added by part two.
 This allowed me to design and implement one algorithm for both parts.

+04DEC2020
+Start: 18:24
+Solution at: 19:51
+End: 19:54
+Notes: This one seemed to be all about attention to detail.
+The details I initially missed were:
+    - The max valid issue year was 2020.
+I initially had 2030.
+    - Hair color was a `#` followed by exactly six characters.
+I forgot to include a character count in the regex I used for that.